spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

 - `cert-manager` is not already deployed in the Kubernetes cluster where the PCG is deployed.
 If `cert-manager` is already deployed, make sure you edit the deployment to use the `- --feature-gates=AdditionalCertificateOutputFormats=true` flag.
-Otherwise, the Reach service will not be able to manage the proxy configurations.
+Otherwise, the Reach service cannot manage the proxy configurations.

 ## Enable Proxy

-1. Open a terminal session and navigate to the folder you have the Reach Helm Chart zip file downloaded to.
+1. Open a terminal session and navigate to the folder where you downloaded the Reach Helm Chart zip file.

 2. Unzip the downloaded artifact you received from the support team.